 Hayduk Engineering LLC is a multidisciplinary consulting engineering firm specializing in civil and wastewater engineering.
 Other services include site planning, engineering during construction, and stormwater management.
 Our office is located in Port Jefferson Station on Long Island, New York.
-We serve clients in both the private and public sector, ranging from homeowner’s associations, property management companies and developers to village, town, county, and state departments of the public sector.
+We serve clients in both the private and public sector, ranging from homeowner’s associations, property management companies and developers to all levels of government in the public sector.

 A respected leader in the region, Hayduk Engineering prides itself in providing insightful, quality, cost effective work product to it’s clients.
 We have a distinguished track record of providing tailor made engineering services to suit our clients’ needs.

 Hayduk Engineering, LLC is a NYS Certified Service Disabled Veteran Owned Business (SDVOB)